totalspectrum/spin2cpp/doc/general.md

 On the P2, reorder instructions to take advantage of cordic pipeline delays.

+### Experimental / new optimizations (-O2, -Oexperimental)

+Enables some miscellaneous optimizations that are new and hence slightly less well tested.
+Generally these should be pretty safe, but they're not quite ready for promotion to the default -O1.

 ### Single Use Method inlining (-O2, -Oinline-single)

 If a method is called only once in a whole program, it is expanded inline at the call site.